M4tchaa/M4tchaa/README.md

 ### Hi! 👋 I'm Arliyandi.

 I'm an independent Software Engineer and Data Enthusiast!
-I primarily work with JavaScript, PHP and Python to build projects
+I primarily work with JavaScript, PHP, and Python to build projects.

 - 🌱 Currently exploring AI technology on my journey to becoming a Data Scientist.
 - 💬 Feel free to ask me about Web Development or Data Science.
-- 📫 How to reach me: arlialya@gmail.com
+- 📩 How to reach me: arlialya@gmail.com
-- ⚡ Fun fact: minecraft gamers, valorant, and ~~weebs~~... um, anime and manga enjoyer :D
+- ✨ Fun fact: Minecraft gamer, Valorant player, and ~~weeb~~... um, anime and manga enjoyer :D

 ## 🚀 Tech Stack